 Types of Superannuation Funds

-Remember that, with a few exceptions, you have a choice regarding which superannuation fund you participate and therefore you should have a good understanding of the choices available to you at any time.
+With relatively few exceptions, individuals have a choice regarding which superannuation fund they contribute to and therefore you should seek to have a good understanding of the choices available to you at any time - rather than simple accepting a default super fund.

 Accumulation vs. Defined Benefit Funds